AriFordsham/GHCWiki/dynamic-by-default/windows.md

 The issue is that, when building a dynamically linked library on Windows, there is no equivalent of elf's RPATH to tell the executable where its libraries are.
 This means that, unless the libraries have been installed to a global directory such as `c:/windows/system`, `ghc --make foo` would have to copy all the DLLs used to the current directory.
 Clearly not satisfactory!

+There are some possibilities, some of which have been ruled out, but some of which remain potential solutions:

 ## Assemblies